TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/015 Complete Todo.md

 We do have a potential problem though, which was found later, and happens in specific circumstances.

+The following applies if you did not tell your DbContext to ignore tracking, see step 7.\
+It caused problems in previous iterations of this tutorial.
+If you don't encounter problems, just ignore this following section.
+And skip to the Test section below.

+##### The problem
 It's because of the ChangeTracker.

 Your DbContext subclass has a kind of _cache_, i.e. the ChangeTracker.